 The oldest among the three brothers, Muggera is a strong, proud yet self-assured man of quiet and humble disposition.
 Passionate about Aboriginal culture, Muggera is philosophical in nature and deeply traditional.
 Bought up by his grandparents, he is the closest to what represents the true essence of the Mirigan people of old.
 While other children played games in the Red Sands of their homeland, Muggera spent his youth in the presence of elders and councils.
 Everyone in his mob knew he was destined to play a significant role in decision making for his people.

-Sent to Australia as a missionary from Ireland to minister the Aboriginal people, Hannah isn't happy with the way religious organisations were treating the indigenous people and often spoke her thoughts to local colonial leaders.
+Sent to Australia as a missionary from Ireland to minister to Aboriginal people, Hannah wasn't happy with the way religious organisations were treating the indigenous people and often spoke her thoughts to local colonial leaders.
 She focuses her attention on working closely with the Aboriginal culture and mobs, visiting many communities as she travels northwards.
 She often falls out of favour with local colonials by publicly denouncing their preaching of denigration concerning the indigenous people.
 Her friendship and compassion with the local mob, especially Kiara, is not looked upon favourably by all.